vircadia/vircadia-docs-sphinx/docs/source/host/start-hosting.rst

 Vircadia's hosting interface consists of the following components that work together to create an immersive VR experience for your visitors:

-* The Vircadia *Sandbox* is a locally hosted environment on your computer that gives you a space to play around and build content in.
-You can register your Sandbox with the Metaverse to make it accessible from the outside world.
-The Sandbox is included with full Windows installers from the `Vircadia website <https://vircadia.com/download-vircadia/#windows>`_.
+* The Vircadia *Server* is a locally hosted environment on your computer that gives you a space to play around and build content in.
+You can register your server with the Metaverse to make it accessible from the outside world.
+The server is included with full Windows installers from the `Vircadia website <https://vircadia.com/download-vircadia/#windows>`_.
-* A *domain* is a registered location in the metaverse.
-Each domain is assigned a unique ID to identify it.
-You can run a domain on a Windows or Linux machine.
+* A *Domain* is a registered location in the metaverse.
+Each Domain is assigned a unique ID to identify it.
+You can run a Domain on a Windows or Linux machine.
-* A *server* hosts a domain, and processes incoming network requests for the domain.
-The server for your domain is either a physical computer or a cloud-hosted server.
+* A *server* hosts a Domain, and processes incoming network requests for the Domain.
 * A *droplet* or *cloud domain* is a cloud server hosted on DigitalOcean.
 * A *content set* is the content that you've designed to make your domain unique and pretty.